 To connect to a hub or PC, use a RJ45 cable.
-You can connect the router to one LAN device.
+You can connect the router to up to four LAN devices.
 The ports are auto-sensing MDI/X and either straight-through cable or crossover cable can be used.